ais-one/cookbook/@es-labs/README.md

 Libs are now found within the example projects.

-1. vite (rollup) - example-vite/src/lib/esm-rollup

-2. vue (wepback) - example-vite/lib/webpacked
+1. vue (wepback) - example-vite/lib/webpacked (to deprecate and remove)

-3. nodejs and express - example-app/lib/[all others not listed above]
+2. nodejs and express - example-app/lib/[all others not listed above]

 ## Projects and Repo